Financial Aid Student Rights and Responsibilities

 Students receiving financial aid from TMCC are required to accept certain responsibilities in order to receive their aid packages and/or maintain eligibility for continued aid awards.
 Students must check their To Do lists and Financial Aid status in MyTMCC on a regular basis, as well as checking their TMCC email regularly.

 Students must be enrolled in a degree, emphasis, or certificate program.
 Any changes may result in the loss of eligibility and a delay in aid received.
-Workforce Development and Community Education classes are not considered part of the credit load nor in the completion rate.
+EPIC classes are not considered part of the credit load nor the completion rate.

 Important Federal Regulation